Sam13coding/AI-Based-Disease-Prediction-Using-Machine-Learning/README.md

 # AI-Based-Disease-Prediction-Using-Machine-Learning
- AI-powered web app for predicting Diabetes, Heart Disease &amp; Liver Disease using Machine Learning.
-Built with Python, Streamlit &amp; Scikit-learn.
-Features user authentication, real-time predictions &amp; interactive UI.
-Trained on real medical datasets.
+AI Based Disease Prediction System is a Machine Learning-powered web application built with Python and Streamlit.
+It predicts the risk of Diabetes, Heart Disease, and Liver Disease based on medical parameters entered by the user.
+The app features user authentication, real-time predictions, and an interactive UI.
+Trained on real-world medical datasets using Logistic Regression.